ubuntu-core/snappy-jenkins/README.md

     $ ./bin/local-provision <cloud_credentials_path>

-This command creates three kind of containers:
+This command creates three kinds of containers:

 * Jenkins master instance: the actual Jenkins server, the jobs, plugins and configuration options are stored here.

 * Jenkins slave instances: the jobs are executed in this containers.
-We have instances belonging to different distributions so that we can get tests results for each of them.
+We have instances of different distributions so that we can get tests results from each of them.

 * Reverse proxy instance: it has an Nginx process listening on port 8081 that forwards requests to path ```/ghprbhook``` to the jenkins master instance.
 This is useful only for the cloud deployment, see below

 The ```<cloud_credentials_path>``` required by the command indicates a path to a novarc file with the OpenStack credentials that will be used by the Jenkins slave instances to spin up Snappy instances.
-The scripts copies it to the Jenkins slave containers and the jobs use it to access to the cloud provider API.
+The scripts copy it to the Jenkins slave containers and the jobs use it to access to the cloud provider API.

 Once the scripts finish you can access the jenkins master instance from the browser at ```http://localhost:8080```